GuanLab/FastClone_GuanLab/README.md

 ```
 (If purity is unavailable, input "None" at the position of [TUMOUR__PURITY], and FastClone will infer purity automatically)

-A fake example to load samples and infer (t1.tsv is included in this repository):
+A pseudo example to load samples and infer (t1.tsv is included in this repository):
 ```
 fastclone load-pyclone prop t1.tsv 0.8 solve ./fastclone_result
 ```
-（Please make sure t1.tsv is under your current directory）
+（Please make sure t1.tsv is under your current directory.
+Note this pseudo example only has one clone with a purity ~0.15）

 Run `fastclone` for more help information.